nkabbara/nkabbara.github.io/docs/how-are-you.md

 the sun's orbit around the earth.
 All those exceptions became unnecessary after his discoveries.
 Things naturally fell into place without the need for exceptions.

-Instead of the you-centric view, you may want consider viewing the world from the perspective of one of a multitude of selves.
+Instead of the you-centric view, you may want to consider viewing the world from the perspective of one of a multitude of selves.
 Each with its own wants, needs and disposition.